-When you become a mum you’ll be swamped with information and flooded with advice.
+When you become a mum you’ll be swamped with information and flooded with all different advice.
 Everything is new and it can be hard to know what to listen to and what to believe.

 - Time really does fly!
 In the early days, weeks and months, you’ll wonder where the time has gone!
-Take it from me, I feel like labour was just yesterday and now my boy is 6 months old!
 Babies don’t stay little for long, make the most of that time.

 - It’s okay to cry.
-Along with all the joy that being a new mum brings, it can also be exhausting, lonely and pretty tough.
+Along with all the joy that being a new mum brings, it can also be exhausting, lonely and pretty tough too.
 It’s okay to cry.
-I think I cried non stop the first 2 weeks after Kory was born.
+I think I cried non stop the first 2 weeks after Kory was born!